micmejia/bible-dump/NKJV/Luke/Luke 20.md

 Whoever falls on that stone will be broken; but on whomever it falls, it will grind him to powder."

 ###### 19
-And the chief priests and the scribes that very hour sought to lay hands on Him, but they [^d]feared the people--for they knew He had spoken this parable against them. ## The Pharisees: Is It Lawful to Pay Taxes to Caesar?
+And the chief priests and the scribes that very hour sought to lay hands on Him, but they feared the people--for they knew He had spoken this parable against them. ## The Pharisees: Is It Lawful to Pay Taxes to Caesar?

 ###### 20
 So they watched _Him,_ and sent spies who pretended to be righteous, that they might seize on His words, in order to deliver Him to the power and the authority of the governor.